Sleep Disorders

 The patient was able to tolerate AutoCPAP, and download data at 3-month follow-up revealed resolution of airway obstruction along with excellent AutoCPAP compliance.
 In addition, the patient was started on 0.5 mg of clonazepam, which eliminated the dream-enactment behavior.
 Sleepwalking events persisted until the patient was treated with 0.25 mg of pramipexole, which also resolved his evening motor restlessness.

-Parasomnia overlap disorder occurs when a patient presents with both NREM parasomnias and REM sleep behavior disorder (02).
-At this time, it is uncertain whether 1 single pathology can result in both conditions or whether parallel pathologies occur simultaneously (see Pathogenesis and pathophysiology).
+Parasomnia overlap disorder occurs when a patient presents with both NREM parasomnias and REM sleep behavior disorder (03).
+At this time, it is uncertain whether a single pathology can result in both conditions or whether parallel pathologies occur simultaneously (see Pathogenesis and pathophysiology).

-NREM parasomnias such as confusional arousals and sleepwalking arise when there is an incomplete arousal from deep slow-wave sleep, resulting in inappropriate, amnestic, complex motor activity (19).
-Conditions that lead to NREM parasomnias include disorders that fragment sleep such as environmental sleep disruption or phenomena that inhibit cortical arousal such as sedative medications (12; 43).
-Very high-risk pathologies include those that lead to both sleep fragmentation and increased sleep drive, such as obstructive sleep apnea (16; 19).
-The presence, or absence, of underlying motor restlessness, such as that seen in restless legs syndrome, may explain why some patients, after an incomplete arousal from sleep, ambulate (sleepwalking) and others do not (confusional arousal alone) (26; 24).
+NREM parasomnias, such as confusional arousals and sleepwalking, arise when there is incomplete arousal from deep slow-wave sleep, manifesting as a dissociated state of motor (and emotional) activation in the motor and cingulate cortices with the persistence of sleep in other brain regions, resulting in inappropriate, amnestic, complex motor activity (10).
+High-density EEG studies (utilizing 256 electrodes) are providing deeper insights into the underlying neurophysiological substrates of NREM parasomnias, particularly the disorders of arousal (11).
+Conditions that lead to NREM parasomnias include disorders that fragment sleep, such as environmental sleep disruption, or phenomena that inhibit cortical arousal, such as sedative medications (17; 49).
+Very high-risk pathologies include those that lead to both sleep fragmentation and an increased sleep drive, such as obstructive sleep apnea (21; 25).
+The presence or absence of underlying motor restlessness, such as that seen in restless legs syndrome, may explain why some patients, after incomplete arousal from sleep, ambulate (sleepwalking) and others do not (confusional arousal alone) (32; 30).

-Normally, REM sleep is characterized by skeletal muscle paralysis, preventing dream-enactment.
-In REM sleep behavior disorder brainstem pathology, typically pontine, results in a loss of REM sleep atonia with emergent dream-enactment behavior (06).
+Normally, REM sleep is characterized by skeletal muscle paralysis, preventing dream enactment.
+In REM sleep behavior disorder, brainstem pathology, typically pontine, results in a loss of REM sleep atonia with emergent dream-enactment behavior (08).

-There is evidence to suggest that increased motor activity exists upon a spectrum among parasomnias.
-In a study, sleepwalking/night terrors patients demonstrated increased phasic motor activity during REM sleep whereas RBD patients had elevated scores on the Paris Arousal Disorders Severity Scale (22).
+There is evidence to suggest that increased motor activity exists on a spectrum among parasomnias.
+In a study, patients with sleepwalking or night terrors demonstrated increased phasic motor activity during REM sleep, whereas patients with RBD had elevated scores on the Paris Arousal Disorders Severity Scale (28).

 Although many experimental and clinical lesions lead to parasomnia overlap disorder and state dissociation, it is uncertain whether a unifying pathophysiological mechanism exists.
 One intriguing investigation suggested that glycine dysfunction could explain parasomnia overlap disorder pathology.
-In this report, 2 sisters with a homozygous variant of the GLRA1 gene, which causes hereditary hyperekplexia, also demonstrated both REM sleep behavior disorder and NREM parasomnias during a polysomnography investigation (33).
-In status dissociatus GABA dysfunction, which can release the hypothalamus and brainstem from corticolimbic control, appears to be a pathway leading to a breakdown in wake-sleep states (45; 23; 51).
+In this report, two sisters with a homozygous variant of the GLRA1 gene, which causes hereditary hyperekplexia, also demonstrated both REM sleep behavior disorder and NREM parasomnias during a polysomnography investigation (39).
+In status dissociatus, GABA dysfunction, which can release the hypothalamus and brainstem from corticolimbic control, appears to be a pathway leading to a breakdown in wake-sleep states (51; 29; 58).

 Case reports with pathological findings are reported herein.

-Parasomnia overlap disorder may be due, at least in part, to psychotropic medications (15).
-In 1 report 2 individuals presented with an NREM parasomnia, sleepwalking in 1 case and sleep terrors in the other.
+Parasomnia overlap disorder may be due, at least in part, to psychotropic medications (20).
+In one report, two individuals presented with an NREM parasomnia, sleepwalking in one case and sleep terrors in the other.
 Later, both manifested dream-enactment behavior and REM sleep without atonia on polysomnography after starting an antidepressant agent known to induce RBD (quetiapine and venlafaxine).

-Sexual behaviors during sleep (SBS), or “sexsomnias,” have been considered a variant of NREM parasomnias; however, 4 cases with dream-enactment behavior have also been reported (08).
-In all of these cases the SBS were either noted to occur during NREM sleep on polysomnography and/or they responded to nCPAP therapy for comorbid obstructive sleep apnea.
-Resolution of parasomnia behaviors with treatment of obstructive sleep apnea is a feature common among disorders of arousal (NREM parasomnias) (44; 19; 08).
+Sexual behaviors during sleep, or "sexsomnias," have been considered a variant of NREM parasomnias; however, four cases with dream-enactment behavior have also been reported (12).
+In all of these cases, the sexual behaviors during sleep were either noted to occur during NREM sleep on polysomnography or they responded to nCPAP therapy for comorbid obstructive sleep apnea.
+Resolution of parasomnia behaviors with treatment of obstructive sleep apnea is a feature common among disorders of arousal (NREM parasomnias) (50; 25; 12).
 Further, no sexual behavior was noted during REM sleep during these studies.
-These findings thus suggest that SBS is a NREM phenomenon, even when occurring in the setting of parasomnia overlap disorder.
+These findings, thus, suggest that sexual behaviors during sleep are a NREM phenomenon, even when occurring in the setting of parasomnia overlap disorder.
+A case series on a novel variant of sexsomnia (sleep masturbation using the non-dominant hand) included one patient with the parasomnia overlap disorder (05).
+This 59-year-old right-handed female with multiple system atrophy and worsening dysautonomia was documented by polysomnography to have RBD and who also engaged in sleep masturbation using her left hand, as observed by her bedpartner.
+In contrast, dream enacting RBD behaviors occurred bilaterally.

 In conclusion, parasomnia overlap disorder suggests that the primary underlying feature of all parasomnias is motor and behavioral disinhibition during sleep.
 When it predominantly occurs during NREM sleep, it manifests as a disorder of arousal; when it predominantly occurs during REM sleep, it manifests as RBD, with the parasomnia overlap disorder occupying an intermediate position, with features of both.

 Status dissociatus.
-Pathology in advanced clinical cases of status dissociatus often localize to the thalamus or its brainstem connections.
+Pathology in advanced clinical cases of status dissociatus often localizes to the thalamus or its brainstem connections.
 The thalamus is important in promoting the slow-wave activity and spindles of NREM sleep.
 Fatal familial insomnia is a prion disease that can ultimately manifest as status dissociatus and is characterized by extensive thalamic pathology.
-Lesioning the dorsal medial nucleus of the thalamus, a GABAergic region that normally provides cortical and brainstem inhibition, results in effects similar to the hyperadrenergic state of fatal familial insomnia and ethanol withdrawal (52).
-Lesions in the pons, a location high in acetylcholine activity and correlated with RBD cases, have been associated with status dissociatus (06).
-In 1 report, a 36-year-old male developed status dissociatus after a pontomesencephalic cavernoma was surgically removed (46).
-In another, status dissociatus was described in a 62-year-old male with lesions in both the diencephalon and median pons (09).
+Lesioning the dorsal medial nucleus of the thalamus, a GABAergic region that normally provides cortical and brainstem inhibition, results in effects similar to the hyperadrenergic state of fatal familial insomnia and ethanol withdrawal (59).
+Lesions in the pons, a location high in acetylcholine activity and correlated with RBD cases, have been associated with status dissociatus (08).
+In one report, a 36-year-old male developed status dissociatus after a pontomesencephalic cavernoma was surgically removed (52).
+In another, status dissociatus was described in a 62-year-old male with lesions in both the diencephalon and median pons (13).
+Finally, the evolution of RBD into status dissociatus “may result from a disarray of (brainstem) structures that orchestrate the whole brain wake-sleep conditions” (62).

-Morvan syndrome is characterized by a combination of neuromyokymia (muscle twitching), autonomic instability, and sleep disorders (01; 03).
-In Morvan syndrome the voltage-gated potassium channels target is the contactin-associated protein-2 (Caspr2).
+Morvan syndrome is characterized by a combination of neuromyokymia (muscle twitching), autonomic instability, and sleep disorders (01; 04).
+In Morvan syndrome, the voltage-gated potassium channels target is the contactin-associated protein-2 (Caspr2).
 The sleep symptoms often start innocuously enough with insomnia but then relentlessly progress to status dissociatus.

 LGI1 encephalitis.
-Voltage-gated potassium channels antibodies can also target leucine-rich glioma-inactivated protein 1 (LGI1), manifesting in faciobrachial dystonic seizures and limbic encephalitis.
-Early sleep symptoms of patients with LGI1 encephalitis include hypersomnia, REM sleep behavior disorder, periodic leg movements, and obstructive sleep apnea (31).
+Voltage-gated potassium channel antibodies can also target leucine-rich glioma-inactivated protein 1 (LGI1), manifesting in faciobrachial dystonic seizures and limbic encephalitis.
+Early sleep symptoms of patients with LGI1 encephalitis include hypersomnia, REM sleep behavior disorder, periodic leg movements, and obstructive sleep apnea (37).

 Among patients with VCKC antibody syndromes, status dissociatus has been noted in 24% of individuals with LGI1 antibody encephalitis and 40% with Caspr2 antibody encephalitis (Morvan).
-The 2 antibody syndromes differed in the nature and complexity of their movements.
-Among those with CASPR2 encephalitis, complex movements were noted and consistent with dream enactment, whereas more simple limb movements were noted in LGI1 encephalitis (31).
-Importantly, if identified early (see management below), many cases are reversible with plasma exchange or intravenous immunoglobulin (IVIG).
-Otherwise, if left untreated, the syndrome ultimately progresses to delirium and death (03).
+The two antibody syndromes differed in the nature and complexity of their movements.
+Among those with CASPR2 encephalitis, complex movements were noted and consistent with dream enactment, whereas more simple limb movements were noted in LGI1 encephalitis (37).
+Importantly, if identified early (see the management section below), many cases are reversible with plasma exchange or intravenous immunoglobulin.
+Otherwise, if left untreated, the syndrome ultimately progresses to delirium and death (04).

-Multiple system atrophy (MSA).
-Two cases of MSA suggest that status dissociatus may be a final manifestation of alpha-synuclein degeneration (54).
+Multiple system atrophy.
+Two cases of multiple system atrophy suggest that status dissociatus may be a final manifestation of alpha-synuclein degeneration (61).
 Both cases initially presented with dream-enactment behavior, later confirmed by polysomnography to be RBD.
-Subsequently, parkinsonism and autonomic instability developed in both patients consistent with a diagnosis of MSA.
-Ultimately, the patient’s sleep became disrupted by nearly continuous motor activity, and vocalizations, along with prolonged confusional arousals.
+Subsequently, parkinsonism and autonomic instability developed in both patients, consistent with a diagnosis of multiple system atrophy.
+Ultimately, the patient's sleep became disrupted by nearly continuous motor activity and vocalizations, along with prolonged confusional arousals.
 Follow-up polysomnography demonstrated severe disruption in sleep structure without recognizable features of NREM sleep (absence of spindles, K complexes, slow-wave activity).
-Further, the rapid eye movements of REM sleep were intermixed with slow eye movements, and EMG tone fluctuated between atonia and phasic activity (54).
+Further, the rapid eye movements of REM sleep were intermixed with slow eye movements, and EMG tone fluctuated between atonia and phasic activity (61).

 Cruetzfeldt-Jacob disease.
 A case of prion disease presented initially as parasomnia overlap disorder but then progressed to status dissociatus.
-This 44-year-old male with rapidly progressing cognitive and motor disfunction was later confirmed to have Cruetzfeldt-Jacob disease, the most common human prion disease.
-This history is consistent with the extensive corticothalamic degeneration seen among patients with Cruetzfeldt-Jacob disease (47).
+This 44-year-old male with rapidly progressing cognitive and motor dysfunction was later confirmed to have Cruetzfeldt-Jacob disease, the most common human prion disease.
+This history is consistent with the extensive corticothalamic degeneration seen among patients with Cruetzfeldt-Jacob disease (53).

 Harlequin syndrome.
-Interestingly, 2 cases of Harlequin syndrome (asymmetric sweating and flushing of the upper chest and face) presented with parasomnia overlap disorder symptoms, but were later noted to have status dissociatus (32).
-Both cases were women (ages 52 and 66) who, approximately 1 year after onset of autonomic symptoms, developed abnormal nocturnal behaviors.
+Interestingly, two cases of Harlequin syndrome (asymmetric sweating and flushing of the upper chest and face) presented with parasomnia overlap disorder symptoms but were later noted to have status dissociatus (38).
+Both cases were women (ages 52 and 66) who, approximately one year after onset of autonomic symptoms, developed abnormal nocturnal behaviors.
 The parasomnias were characterized by confusional arousals and motor activity during frightening dreams.
 Polysomnography studies in both cases confirmed multiple arousals from NREM sleep with behavioral activation and REM sleep without atonia.
 Mixed patterns of wakefulness (desynchronized and alpha EEG activity) and REM sleep (saw-tooth waves and chin muscle atonia) were documented to intrude into NREM sleep.
 Mixed sleep phenomena occupied 20% to 34% of the total sleep time.

-Although the prevalence of parasomnia overlap disorder is unknown, the clinical phenomena of NREM parasomnias and RBD are not uncommon, and, thus, it would be expected that a substantial number of patients would have both disorders.
-NREM parasomnias usually peak in childhood with a prevalence of approximately 15% (27; 42) then decrease to a prevalence range between 1% to 4% during adulthood (27; 39; 02; 41).
-Previous reports of RBD prevalence varied depending on whether a measurement of REM sleep chin tone by polysomnography was included in the diagnosis.
-The prevalence of clinical RBD is approximately 1% (21), with higher frequencies among patients with narcolepsy/cataplexy (11; 21) and neurodegenerative diseases, particularly synucleinopathies (Parkinson disease, multiple system atrophy, and dementia with Lewy bodies) (06).
+Although the prevalence of parasomnia overlap disorder is unknown, the clinical phenomena of NREM parasomnias and RBD are not uncommon; thus, it would be expected that a substantial number of patients would have both disorders.
+NREM parasomnias usually peak in childhood with a prevalence of approximately 15% (33; 48) and then decrease to a prevalence range between 1% to 4% during adulthood (33; 45; 03; 47).
+Previous reports of RBD prevalence varied depending on whether measurement of REM sleep chin tone by polysomnography was included in the diagnosis.
+The prevalence of clinical RBD is approximately 1% (27), with higher frequencies among patients with narcolepsy or cataplexy (15; 27) and neurodegenerative diseases, particularly synucleinopathies (Parkinson disease, multiple system atrophy, and dementia with Lewy bodies) (08).

 A substantial number of patients with either RBD or sleepwalking, when asked, report symptoms of a reciprocal parasomnia.
-In a series, approximately 21% of all RBD cases and 28% of all sleepwalking/sleep terror cases were later determined to have parasomnia overlap disorder (49).
-In another report of 93 patients with RBD, 10 patients also had a history of sleepwalking or nocturnal wandering behavior (40).
+In a series, approximately 21% of all RBD cases and 28% of all sleepwalking or sleep terror cases were later determined to have parasomnia overlap disorder (54).
+In another report of 93 patients with RBD, 10 patients also had a history of sleepwalking or nocturnal wandering behavior (46).
 A report described a population of sleepwalkers who were carefully evaluated for the presence of REM motor activity and dream enactment.
-This study demonstrated that only about 6% of these sleepwalkers had evidence of parasomnia overlap disorder (04).
+This study demonstrated that only about 6% of these sleepwalkers had evidence of parasomnia overlap disorder (06).

-Parasomnia overlap disorder is more common among men (03).
+Parasomnia overlap disorder is more common among men (04).
 The age of onset is typically younger than in idiopathic RBD.
-In a series of 33 patients with polysomnography confirmation of both NREM parasomnias and RBD, the mean age of reported onset was 15 years old (49).
-Confusional arousals and/or sleepwalking more commonly present first and dream enactment later (03; 35).
+In a series of 33 patients with polysomnography confirmation of both NREM parasomnias and RBD, the mean age of reported onset was 15 years old (54).
+Confusional arousals or sleepwalking more commonly present first and dream enactment later (04; 41).
 One illustrative case reported sleepwalking that started during childhood.
-These parasomnias persisted into adulthood, were then supplanted by more aggressive behaviors and dream enactment, and then ultimately diagnosed 50 years later with RBD (58).
+These parasomnias persisted into adulthood, were then supplanted by more aggressive behaviors and dream enactment, and then ultimately diagnosed 50 years later with RBD (67).
 The age of onset of parasomnia overlap disorder varies depending on whether the behaviors are idiopathic or are symptomatic of some other process.
-In 2 case series, the idiopathic subgroup typically presented during childhood, whereas the symptomatic subgroup was more likely to present in young adulthood.
-Conditions in the symptomatic subgroup included medication effect, Mobius syndrome, narcolepsy, multiple sclerosis, CNS neoplasm tumor, traumatic brain injury, posttraumatic stress disorder/major depression, chronic ethanol/amphetamine abuse and withdrawal, and schizophrenia (49; 15).
+In two case series, the idiopathic subgroup typically presented during childhood, whereas the symptomatic subgroup was more likely to present in young adulthood.
+Conditions in the symptomatic subgroup included medication effect, Mobius syndrome, narcolepsy, multiple sclerosis, CNS neoplasm tumor, traumatic brain injury, posttraumatic stress disorder or major depression, chronic ethanol or amphetamine abuse and withdrawal, and schizophrenia (54; 20).
+Parkinson disease has been found to be a prominent member of the symptomatic parasomnia overlap disorder subgroup (16; 66).

-It is unknown whether parasomnia overlap disorder is a neurodegenerative prodrome or whether it is amenable to disease modifying therapies.
-However, NREM parasomnias are often associated with sleep fragmenting conditions such as sleep-disordered breathing, periodic limb movements, narcolepsy, and environmental sleep disruption.
-Further, NREM parasomnias are also frequently associated with conditions that lead to increased sleep drive such as sleep deprivation and sedative hypnotic agents.
+Parasomnia overlap disorder now appears to be a neurodegenerative prodrome in Parkinson disease, and it is not known whether it is amenable to disease-modifying therapies, which is similar to the situation with isolated RBD.
+However, NREM parasomnias are often associated with sleep fragmenting conditions such as sleep-disordered breathing, periodic limb movements, narcolepsy, and environmental sleep disruption, which are amenable to therapeutic interventions.
+Further, NREM parasomnias are also frequently associated with conditions that lead to increased sleep drive, such as sleep deprivation and sedative-hypnotic agents.
 Addressing these phenomena along with discontinuing serotonergic agents in the setting of antidepressant medication-induced RBD often resolves parasomnia behavior and would be expected to assist with parasomnia overlap disorder management.

-The differential diagnosis of parasomnia overlap disorder includes either a NREM parasomnia (confusional arousals, sleepwalking, night terrors) or RBD in isolation.
+The differential diagnosis of parasomnia overlap disorder includes either a NREM parasomnia (confusional arousals, sleepwalking, sleep terrors) or isolated RBD.
 Less likely etiologies include sleep-related dissociative disorder or nocturnal epilepsy.
-The behavior in sleep-related dissociative disorder is often prolonged, and polysomnography demonstrates wakefulness throughout the episode.
+The behavior in sleep-related dissociative disorder is often prolonged, and polysomnography demonstrates wakefulness throughout the episode during wake-sleep transitions or after a variable period of N1 or N2 sleep.
 Nocturnal epilepsy is characterized by stereotyped, recurrent, abnormal behaviors, and the EEG may, but not universally, demonstrate epileptic activity.
 Frequently following traumatic experiences patients will describe a sleep disorder characterized by nightmares and hyperarousal.
-This disorder has had superficial features of RBD and parasomnia overlap disorder.
-Investigators have suggested that these cases represent a novel sleep disorder, trauma-associated sleep disorder (TSD), and suggested that brain hyperarousal from the trauma overrides REM sleep and contributes the frequently associated symptom of insomnia (38).
+This disorder has superficial features resembling RBD and parasomnia overlap disorder.
+Also, a proposed a novel sleep disorder, trauma-associated sleep disorder, may partly overlap with parasomnia overlap disorder, with abnormal behavioral arousals from sleep related to CNS hyperarousal from previous trauma (44).

 The differential diagnosis for status dissociatus includes various deliriums.
 Potential pathological processes include infectious, metabolic, and toxic etiologies, most commonly alcohol withdrawal.
 In the setting of status dissociatus with limbic encephalitis, paraneoplastic etiologies should be considered.
 Importantly, non-convulsive or minimally convulsive seizures could resemble status dissociatus and are reversible with antiepileptic treatment.